 Park’s engagement as a choral accompanist in seventh grade sparked a great interest in the field of collaborative piano.
 An avid chamber musician, she has worked with renowned musicians such as Margo Garrett, Graham Johnson, Warren Jones, Sara Sant’Ambrogio, Ian Clarke, Fred Sherry, Ellen Zwilich, Paul Merkelo, Catalin Rotaru, John Marcellus, Stephen Lange, Erin Hannigan, and Jeremy Wilson.
-As a founding member of enhakē (www.enhake.com), the prize-winning clarinet-violin-cello-piano quartet, Dr. Park has received many awards and grants, including First Prize at the Yellow Springs International Competition, Gold Medal at the International Chamber Music Ensemble Competition, the Judges Special Recognition Prize at the Plowman Chamber Music Competition, and an Encore Grant from the American Composers Forum.
-The group has released albums on the Naxos, Emeritus, MSR Classics, and Capstone labels, some of which were featured on NPR stations and the Korean Broadcasting System.
+As a founding member of enhakē (www.enhake.com), the prize-winning clarinet-violin-cello-piano quartet, Park has received many awards and grants, including First Prize at the Yellow Springs International Competition, Gold Medal at the International Chamber Music Ensemble Competition, the Judges Special Recognition Prize at the Plowman Chamber Music Competition, and an Encore Grant from the American Composers Forum.
+The group has released albums on the Naxos, Emeritus, MSR Classics, and Capstone labels, which have been featured on NPR stations and the Korean Broadcasting System.
 The Naxos album Gulfstream was selected as BBC Music Magazine’s Music US Choice, MusicWeb International’s “CD of the Month,” and Naxos Critics’ Choice.
 Concerning this particular album, Gramophone stated, “[p]ianist Eun-Hee Park’s fast, light-fingered touch…provides numerous moments of purely physical delight.” enhakē’s latest CD Prepárense: The Piazzolla Project, was called “positively delightful…[t]he sense of ensemble is near-miraculous” (Fanfare).
 Another reviewer stated, “[t]he intensity is real, the sounds gorgeous, the rhythms infectious…this version strides proudly alongside the legendary recording by Piazzolla himself” (Gramophone).”